 PREM Group also expanded in the UK with a two new hotel openings in Sheffield and Birmingham.
 The first hotel opened under the Ramada brand in Birmingham November 2005 and the second hotel, The Leopold Hotel Sheffield opened in the summer of 2007 as a small Luxury hotel of the World in Sheffield city centre.

-In 2006 the company started looking at opportunities in mainland Europe and stemming out of that acquisitions in Belgium and France where completed.
-The first of these acquisitions was a Hotel Group in Antwerp in November 2006 which consisted of the Carlton Hotel Antwerp, (127 Bedrooms - since rebranded the Leopold Hotel Antwerp), The Astoria Hotel Antwerp, (66 Bedrooms) and the Carlton Flats (12 Apartments) which have since been rebranded Premier Apartments Antwerp.
-The following March, The Corinthia Hotel in Antwerp (210 Bedrooms- since rebranded the Ramada Plaza Hotel Antwerp) was purchased.
-In April the Bedford Hotel Liege was acquired (149 Bedrooms - since rebranded the Ramada Plaza Liege).
+In 2006 the company started looking at opportunities in mainland Europe and stemming out of that acquisitions in Belgium and France were completed.
+The first of these acquisitions was a Hotel Group in Antwerp in November 2006 which consisted of the Carlton Hotel Antwerp, (127 bedrooms - since rebranded the Leopold Hotel Antwerp), The Astoria Hotel Antwerp, (66 bedrooms) and the Carlton Flats (12 apartments) which have since been rebranded Premier Apartments Antwerp.
+The following March, The Corinthia Hotel in Antwerp (210 bedrooms - since rebranded the Ramada Plaza Hotel Antwerp) was purchased.
+In April the Bedford Hotel Liege was acquired (149 bedrooms - since rebranded the Ramada Plaza Liege).
 Following these acquisitions the Global Hotel Group was purchased in August 2007.
-This group consists of 9 Hotels which brands include Crowne Plaza, Holiday Inn and Holiday Inn Express.
-In December 2008 PREM on behalf of the consortium, acquired a site in the heart of Brussels that will be converted into a 4 Star Boutique hotel under the Leopold Hotel Brand.
+This group consists of 9 hotels whose brands include Crowne Plaza, Holiday Inn and Holiday Inn Express.

 Recognising the challenges and opportunities of today's hotel environment and franchisees’ expressed need for a greater input into the marketing of their businesses, the Aspect Hotels brand was launched in autumn of 2010.

-The mid-market 3-star franchise brand already includes three modern hotels in key locations.
+The mid-market 3-star franchise brand presently features two modern hotels in key locations.
 Each hotel has its own unique style and character but represents excellent value with great service for both business and leisure guests.